Friday, 30 July 2021

 https://drive.google.com/drive/folders/1VpsnNi6JbRnYKEr_JuoT2aHemHWDkQxx

-The code additions required to implement the TCA9548 are actually not that complicated though I did struggle to get it working at first.
-I made the mistake of adding my software changes entirely to the primary software file
+The code additions required to implement the TCA9548 are actually not that complicated, though I did struggle to get it working at first.
+I made the mistake of adding my changes to the main software sketch

-(AKA Sketch) then later realized some of the changes needed to be made to the additional SI5351 library file.
+then later realized some of the changes needed to be made to the separate SI5351 library file.

-In the main sketch three lines of code that were added to the void setup block as illustrated below;
+In the main sketch, three lines of code were added to the

 Next I made the following changes to the SI5351 library;

-First the address of the TCA9548 IC must be defined in software to match the address configured by the chips A0, A1 & A2 pins.
-I recommend that you view the manufactures data sheet for the full range of programmable hex addresses.
+First the address of the TCA9548 IC must be defined in software to match the address configured by setting the chips pins A0, A1 & A2.
+I recommend that you view the manufacture data sheet for the full range of programmable hex addresses.

 Next the TCA9548 IC is setup and initialized to communicate on the I2C bus using the Arduino wire library.